For nearly 40 years, Downtown Park has served as a beautiful place to take a deep breath of fresh air between 9th and 10th Avenues.

 Downtown Park was created in 1976 on land that had been home to First Methodist Church from 1889 to 1954.
 The church had been cleared as part of an urban renewal project.
 The intent was to create green space and a place to gather within downtown Hopkins.
 Natural raised seating areas were created with large berms, making it a perfect place to enjoy an outdoor concert.

-The park was the venue for Music in the Park for over 30 years, and will continue in the future to be the site of Hopkins Summerfest.
+The park was the venue for Music in the Park for over 30 years, and will continue as the site of the Hopkins Center for the Arts’ Sunset Series.

 Throughout the park are memorials to veterans and important City leaders such as Joseph Vesely and Jennie Marincel Arimond, the first woman elected to the City Council.
 A time capsule buried in the park by Katherine Curren School in June of 1986 adds a bit of intrigue.